Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Representation Maps for Ample Classes

-An orientation $o$ of the edges of $G(C)$ is a \emph{unique sink orientation (USO)} if $o$ satisfies (C1) and (C2).
-The \emph{out-map} $r_o$ of an orientation $o$ associates to each $c\in C$ the coordinate set of the edges outgoing from $c$.
-We continue with a characterization of representation maps {of ample classes as out-maps of USOs, extending a similar result of Szab\'{o} and Welzl \cite{SzWe} for cubes.} {This characterization is ``local-to-global'', since (C1) and (C2) are conditions on the \emph{stars} $\St(c)$ of all concepts $c \in C$.}
+We continue with a characterization of representation maps of ample classes as out-maps of USOs, extending a similar result of Szab\'{o} and Welzl~\cite{SzWe} for cubes.
+This characterization is ``local-to-global'', since (C1) and (C2) are conditions on the cubes around each concept $c \in C$.